wisdom-okwen/csxl-fullstack/README.md

 #### Howdy, hope you are doing having a wonderful day!
 Let's get started with this set up.

 #### The basics
-1. Clone this repo by running `git clone https://github.com/clairehhelms/csxl-fullstack.git`.
-You can also clone it through https!
+1. Fork this repo by clicking the fork button on the top right corner.
+2. After that, clone your forked repo into your machine.
+By doing this:
+    - Click on the green code button on your repository page.
+    - Select HTTPS or SSH, and copy the link displayed to you.
+    - Then, run `git clone your@link` in your terminal window!
-2. Then, run `cd csxl-fullstack/backend`
+3. All of this being done, run `cd csxl-fullstack/backend`
-3. When you are in the backend directory, you are ready to install some essentials things!
+4. When you are in the backend directory, you are ready to install some essentials things!

 #### Housekeeping

 N.B.
 If you have Python 3 installed you might have to use python3 as opposed to python.

-4. Please follow the instructions in [this link](https://21s.comp110.com/resources/setup/software.html) to install python and the necessary tools for this workshop.
+5. Please follow the instructions in [this link](https://21s.comp110.com/resources/setup/software.html) to install python and the necessary tools for this workshop.
 You can safely ignore the Zoom instructions.
-5. In the `csxl-fullstack/backend` directory, run `python -m pip install -r requirements.txt`.
+6. In the `csxl-fullstack/backend` directory, run `python -m pip install -r requirements.txt`.
-6. Then, run `python -m uvicorn main:app --reload`.
+7. Then, run `python -m uvicorn main:app --reload`.

 #### Sanity check!

-7. If everything is working properly, if you go to [this url](http://localhost:8000/api/health), you should see a "Hello World" message!
+8. If everything is working properly, if you go to [this url](http://localhost:8000/api/health), you should see a "Hello World" message!

 ## Front-end